Advanced Mechanics Design

 Wave Spawning

-Here are the final results of the wave spawner, this was an estimated 2 weeks for this section of the module.
-One video of the parsing, and another using the Entity Component System
+Here are the final results of the wave spawner.
+This was an estimated 2 weeks for this section of the module — one video of the parsing, and another using the Entity Component System.

-at a later point, possibly after graduation I would like to investigate the unity ECS system further as it has lots of capability when creating a game which needs multiple of the same entity.
+At a later point, possibly after graduation, I would like to investigate the Unity ECS system further as it has lots of capability when creating a game which needs multiple of the same entity.